Marcus Peacock

-Marcus C. Peacock (born March 21, 1960) was the minority staff director at the U.S. Senate Committee on the Budget.
-He is a former deputy administrator of the United States Environmental Protection Agency (EPA).
-He served at the EPA from August 8, 2005, to January 20, 2009.
-Marcus Peacock currently works as the chief operating officer at Business Roundtable.
+Marcus C. Peacock (born March 21, 1960) is an American industrial engineer and regulatory policy scholar.
+He served as the minority staff director at the U.S. Senate Committee on the Budget from 2011 to 2013, and was the deputy administrator of the United States Environmental Protection Agency from 2005 to 2009.
+Following his work for the federal government, Peacock worked on the Jeb Bush 2016 presidential campaign and served as the chief operating officer of lobbying organization Business Roundtable.

 Education

 Peacock received a Bachelor of Science degree in industrial and systems engineering from the University of Southern California and a Master of Public Policy from Harvard University's John F. Kennedy School of Government.
 He is a Fellow of the National Academy of Public Administration and a senior member of the Institute of Industrial Engineers.

 Bush administration career prior to EPA

 Before working at EPA, Mr. Peacock was an associate director at the U.S. Office of Management and Budget (OMB).

 While at OMB, Mr. Peacock created the Performance Assessment Rating Tool, or PART, which was used to rate the effectiveness of federal programs.
 The PART won Harvard University's Innovations in Government Award in 2005 and the American Society for Public Administration's Leadership Award in 2007.
 During this time, Mr. Peacock also helped develop a performance-based system for funding U.S. Army Corps of Engineers' projects and for this work, in 2006, was awarded the Army's Outstanding Civilian Service Medal.